kaushik88/kaushik88.github.io/_posts/2016-10-02-learning-styles.md

 {% include figure.html path="blog/personal/learningStyle.jpg" alt="What's your learning style?" %}

 P.S.
-A friend of mine recommended me the Coursera course [*Learning How To Learn*](https://www.coursera.org/learn/learning-how-to-learn).
+A friend of mine also recommended me the Coursera course [*Learning How To Learn*](https://www.coursera.org/learn/learning-how-to-learn).
+You might want to check it out to learn more :)